 In this type of test, the natural color is added to solutions at a range of pH levels.
-The color is then measured and monitored for a set period of time.
+The color is then measured and monitored for a set period of time: generally an accelerated test for quick results, or a real-time test for more comprehensive results.
 If at the end of that time the color has not faded or precipitated, it is generally considered to have good acid stability.

-The key aspects of natural color stability that are checked are heat, light, and pH.
-However, other stability tests, such as alcohol, salt, or flavor system tolerance are often necessary depending on specific customer requirements.
+While the key aspects of natural color stability that are checked are the three we talked about here: heat, light, and pH, many other types of stability tests, such as alcohol, salt, or flavor system tolerance can be performed depending on specific products or customer requirements.